r-jarrett/r-jarrett.github.io/_publications/Comparing-Trawl-&-Trap-Surveys.md

 ---

 <b>Abstract:</b>
 A comparison of size distributions between trawl and trap surveys revealed a pronounced decline in the frequency of lobsters above the minimum legal size in trap surveys, while trawl surveys exhibited a much weaker decline.
 These findings suggest that individual behavioral traits may lead certain lobsters to avoid traps, with implications for both fisheries management and sustainable harvest practices.
+More comming soon!